OrthoFinder/OrthoFinder/README.md

 ## Advanced Usage - Scaling to Thousands of Species

-If you are analysing >100 species, we reccommend that you use the scalable implementation.
+If you are analysing >100 species, we recommend that you use the scalable implementation.

 Add the files for 64 species into one directory `<core>` Add the remaining files into another directory `<additional>`